BRICS: India

 Prior to the Kazan summit, Prime Minister Narendra Modi stated that BRICS was never meant to be against anyone or be anti-western, and that it is only non-western.
 At the Kazan summit the Prime Minister stated "We must be careful to ensure that this organization does not acquire the image of one that is trying to replace global institutions".
 Indian diplomat Meera Shankar noted "the new payment systems discussed in BRICS are still in the exploratory phase and do not pose a challenge to the dominance of the US dollar in the medium term."

-The central bank of India, Reserve Bank of India, Governor Shaktikanta Das, stated in December 2024 that dedollarization for India was only a part of "derisking" Indian trade and reducing dependence on any one currency since that may become "problematic".
+The central bank of India, Reserve Bank of India, Governor Shaktikanta Das, stated in December 2024 that dedollarisation for India was only a part of "derisking" Indian trade and reducing dependence on any one currency since that may become "problematic".
 While a BRICS currency had been raised by a member state, nothing specific was decided.
-He also compared the Euro, and stated how nations in Euro countries are located in close proximity while that is not the case of BRICS.
-This was in response to a question about President-elect Trump warning about tariffs.
+He also compared the Euro and stated how nations in Euro countries are located in proximity, while that is not the case with BRICS.
+This was in response to a question about President-elect Trump's warning about tariffs.
 Former ambassador D. Bala Venkatesh Varma, in an interview with the think tank India Foundation, states that India's stance in BRICS is "pro-India" and "claiming that BRICS is dominated by China is an exaggeration".

-At the 17th BRICS Summit held in Rio de Janeiro on 7 July 2025, Indian Prime Minister Narendra Modi stated that India would give a "new form" to the BRICS grouping during its presidency in 2026.
-He proposed redefining BRICS as "Building Resilience and Innovation for Cooperation and Sustainability" and emphasized a people-centric approach, drawing parallels with India's G-20 presidency where the Global South was prioritized.
-Modi affirmed that India would advance BRICS with a focus on "humanity first," highlighting the need for joint global efforts to address common challenges such as pandemics and climate change.
-Modi also called for urgent reform of global institutions to reflect the realities of the 21st century, emphasizing greater representation for the Global South and criticizing outdated structures like the UN Security Council and World Trade Organization.